 An impressive plant with huge, heart-shaped leaves, elephant ear (Colocasia) is found in tropical and sub-tropical climates in countries around the world.
-Unfortunately for gardeners in USDA planting zone 6, elephant ears are typically grown only as annuals because Colocasia, with one notable exception, won’t tolerate temperatures below 15 F. (-9.4 C.).
+Unfortunately for gardeners in USDA planting zone 6, elephant ears are typically grown only as annuals because Colocasia, with one notable exception, won’t tolerate temperatures below 15 degrees F. (-9 C.).
 Read on to learn about that one notable exception, and how to grow the plant in zone 6.

 Colocasia Varieties for Zone 6

-When it comes to planting elephant ears in zone 6, gardeners have only one choice, as most elephant ear varieties are viable only in the warm climates of zone 8b and above.
+When it comes to planting elephant ears in zone 6, gardeners have only one choice, as most elephant ear varieties are only viable in the warm climates of zone 8b and above.
 However, Colocasia ‘Pink China’ may be hardy enough for chilly zone 6 winters.